ryan-mcclue/ryan-mcclue/src/knowledge.md

 When flash programming, use journaling by checking PVD detector state.
 Also make sure BOR programmed.

-first step in embedded debugging commandments; thou shalt check voltage
+First step in embedded debugging commandments; thou shalt check voltage

-Aardvark adapter essential for automated testing (so, an adapter of sorts should always be used for automated testing?)

 # AI:
 1. General embedded systems that are capable of running simplified models for e.g. Edge-based inference (e.g. Tensorflow->TFLite)